kubernetes/community/contributors/design-proposals/job.md

 [#[43964](https://github.com/kubernetes/kubernetes/issues/43964)]).
 There are
-situation where one wants to fail a Job after some amount of retries over a certain period of time, due to a logical error in configuration etc.  To do so we are going to introduce following fields will be introduced, which will control the exponential backoff when retrying a Job: number of retries and time to retry.
-The two fields will allow creating a fine-grained control over the backoff policy, limiting the number of retries over a specified period of time.
+situation where one wants to fail a Job after some amount of retries over a certain period of time, due to a logical error in configuration etc.  To do so we are going to introduce following fields, which will control the exponential backoff when retrying a Job: number of retries and time to retry.
+The two fields will allow fine-grained control over the backoff policy, limiting the number of retries over a specified period of time.
 If only one of the two fields is supplied, an exponential backoff with an intervening duration of ten seconds and a factor of two will be applied, such that either:
 * the number of retries will not exceed a specified count, if present, or
 * the maximum time elapsed will not exceed the specified duration, if present.